-Another case in which the International covenant was considered was also one in which Samuels JA sat with me and with Clarke JA.
-I refer to Gradidge v Grace Brothers Pty Limited.
-49 That was a case where a judge had ordered an interpreter of a deaf mute to cease interpretation of exchanges between the judge and counsel.
+International Covenant Another case in which the was considered was also one in which Samuels JA sat with me and with Clarke JA in Gradidge v Grace Brothers Pty Limited.
+69 That was a case where a judge had ordered an interpreter of a deaf mute to cease interpretation of exchanges between the judge and counsel.
 The mute remained in court and was the applicant in workers' compensation proceedings.
-The judge refused to proceed when interpreter declined to cease interpretation.
-The Court of Appeal unanimously answered a stated case to the effect that the judge had erred.
-In doing so both Samuels JA and I referred to the International Covenant on Civil and Political Rights.
-I mentioned in particular, in criticising a certain earlier decision in Australia about the entitlement to an interpreter, the provisions of Articles 14.1, 14.3(a) and I stated that those provisions are now part of (f). customary international law and that it was desirable that "the [Australian] common law should, so far as possible, be in harmony with such provisions".
+The judge refused to proceed when the interpreter declined to cease interpretation.
+The Court of Appeal unanimously answered a stated case to the effect that In doing so both Samuels JA and I the judge had erred. referred to the International Covenant ОΠ CiviIPolitical Rights.
+I mentioned in particular, criticising a certain earlier decision in Australia about the entitlement to an interpreter, the provisions of Articles part of customary international law and that it was desirable that "the [Australian] common law should, so far as rossible, be in harmony with such provisions".